 Initially unaffiliated, the small church joined the Convocation of Anglicans in North America, CANA, a mission of the Anglican Church of Nigeria.
 Later the local church joined the Anglican Church in North America (ACNA) and its Diocese of the Mid-Atlantic,

-The Anglican Church of the Valley continues to grow and has members from Staunton, Waynesboro, around Augusta County and even from neighboring Albemarle County.
+The Anglican Church of the Valley continues to grow and has members from Staunton, Waynesboro, and around Augusta County.

-The Anglican Church in North America unites 112,000 Anglicans in nearly 1,000 congregations across the United States, Canada, and Mexico into a single Church.
+The Anglican Church in North America unites more than 130,000 Anglicans in more than 1,000 congregations across the United States, Canada, and Mexico into a single Church.
 On April 16, 2009 it was recognized as a province of the global Anglican Communion, by the Primates of the Global Fellowship of Confessing Anglicans.
 The Most Rev. Dr. Foley Beach is the Archbishop of the Church.

 What it stands for